evalancaster/handson-2021-version-control/text/08_Reviewing_History_Git_Log.md

 # Reviewing History - Git Log

-The linkgit:git-log[1] command can show lists of commits.
+The [git log](https://git-scm.com/docs/git-log) command can show lists of commits.
 On its own, it shows all commits reachable from the parent commit; but you can also make more specific requests: